OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 Step 2.
 Acquire vCenter Resources
 ---------------------------------

-To import new vCenter clusters to be managed in vOneCloud, proceed in Sunstone to the ``Infrastructure --> Hosts`` tab and click on the "+" green icon.
+To import new vCenter clusters to be managed in OpenNebula, proceed in Sunstone to the ``Infrastructure --> Hosts`` tab and click on the "+" green icon.

 .. image:: /images/import_cluster.png
     :align: center

-.. warning:: vOneCloud does not support spaces in vCenter cluster names.
+.. warning:: OpenNebula does not support spaces in vCenter cluster names.

 In the dialog that pops up, select vCenter as Type in the drop-down.
 You now need to fill in the data according to the following table: